 Many people play the lottery.
 I prefer going to the Mayorga Coffee Roasters Warehouse in Rockville, Md.
 Mayorga is one of my favorite roasters, and they sell overruns of each week’s roasts at the Warehouse.
 You never know what kind of beans they have on any given week, but nearly all their beans are good, and there’s a discount on the pound bags.

 Mayorga also sells unroasted beans at this location.
 Several types of beans are available on this day, each $5/pound.
 A fan of many Ethiopian beans, I choose Ethiopian Yirgacheffe.

 I take my first look at unroasted coffee beans.
 They’re pale green, and I could just about swear they’re smaller than a typical roasted bean.
 They have a faint aroma, a bit like dried peas.

 I hold unroasted coffee beans for the first time.

 So I have top-notch beans.
-Which is good, because from this point forward, I break home-roasting rules in near-criminal fashion.
+This is good, because, from this point forward, I break home-roasting rules in a near-criminal fashion.

 How will it roast coffee?
 I have my doubts.
 Sweet Maria’s has a detailed tutorial on wok-roasting, but they give fair warning.